waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 ### Relevance to the System

-My website's design needs to be functional for both of my end-user groups - junior rates will expect it to 'just work' easily and without bugs or issues; anything buggy or unexpected will confuse them and ultimately void the purpose of my site, which is to make parade allocations easier for everyone.
-The same goes for the senior rates and officers - they need the interface for allocating roles and tracking people's work to be simply and functional, else they'll simply go back to the old system.
+My website's design needs to be functional for both of my end-user groups - junior rates will expect it to 'just work' easily and without bugs or issues; anything buggy or unexpected will confuse them and ultimately defeat the purpose of my site, which is to make parade allocations easier for everyone.
+The same goes for the senior rates and officers - they need the interface for allocating roles and tracking people's work to be simple and functional, else they'll simply go back to the old system.

 ### Impact / Considerations